clj-commons/meta/README.md

 This is because there is currently no good way to communicate to dependency tooling like lein-ancient that the artifact which was once maintained under `group-x/project-y` is now maintained under `clj-commons/project-y`.

 If the original maintainer can't be contacted to transfer Clojars admin rights, then it will be necessary to switch the group ID to `clj-commons`.
 In this case, it is a good idea to add a note to the README explaining the change, and the original lineage of the project.

+# Sponsorship

+clj-commons is a loosely formed organization which does not accept sponsorships on behalf of its maintainers.
+This does not mean that you cannot sponsor the maintainers directly if they accept sponsorship.
+Anotherway of contributing back to the community would be to sponsor [Clojurists Together](https://www.clojuriststogether.org), allthough there is no guarantee that such a sponsorship would directly benefit clj-commons.